 We are the leading cancer research trials organisation in Ireland.

-Our vision is for patients with cancer to have the opportunity to participate in potentially life enhancing cancer trials, and for Ireland to be a highly attractive location to open cancer trials.
+Our vision is to provide every patient with cancer access to high-quality and potentially life altering cancer trials and make Ireland a highly attractive location to open cancer trials.

 We work with the foremost Medical, Surgical and Radiation Oncologists, as well as Haematologists and Research Specialists (Oncology Research Nurses, Translational Scientists, Data Managers, Pharmacists and staff) in Ireland.
 98% of all cancer treating specialists in Ireland are members of Cancer Trials Ireland.